 The following tips will help you to use your Wi-Fi more securely and to protect your personal information.

 Change the wireless network’s default name

 Encryption scrambles messages sent over wireless networks so that they cannot be read easily.
 If your network is not encrypted, enable encryption on the wireless security settings page of your wireless router.
-There are different forms of encryption, but we suggest that you use the Wi-Fi Protected Access II (WPA2) version because it is stronger than other versions such as Wired Equivalent Privacy (WEP) and WPA have known flaws and do not offer appropriate protection.
+There are different forms of encryption, but we suggest that you use the Wi-Fi Protected Access II (WPA2) version because older forms such as Wired Equivalent Privacy (WEP) and WPA have known flaws and do not offer appropriate protection.